CBP Audit Surveys: What’s at Stake

 Webinar: 1 CCS Credit

-U.S. Customs and Border Protection’s Office of Regulatory Audit appears to be conducting more audit survey work with importers to more effectively utilize its resources.
-This concept has been around for years, focused primarily on intellectual property rights enforcement, and has more recently been rolled out to other review areas as well.
-And while it may sound like a great opportunity for importers to avoid a more intensive review, it could in fact result in a full-blown audit or other enforcement actions if the importer does not take it seriously.
-This webinar from a former senior Regulatory Audit official is designed to prepare you to undergo an audit survey or other CBP audit by showing you how to implement and maintain an effective import compliance program.
+U.S. Customs and Border Protection’s Office of Regulatory Audit and Agency Advisory Services has modified its audit approach and is focusing on importer audit surveys (now referred to as risk and analysis survey assessments) to more effectively utilize its resources.
+While an audit survey may sound like a great opportunity for importers to avoid a more intensive review, it could in fact result in a full-blown audit or other enforcement action if the importer does not take it seriously.
+This webinar is designed to prepare companies to undergo an audit survey or other CBP audit by reviewing how to implement and maintain an effective import compliance program.

 - Regulatory Audit’s types of engagements and process for identifying and selecting audit candidates

-- how audit surveys differ from audits, what they are designed to do, how they are conducted, and issues to be aware of
+- how the audit survey differs from audits, their purpose, how they are conducted, and issues to be aware of